YongoDavid/DEM0-2025-JANUARY/README.md

 JAN 30
 New day,same grind!
-i will be working on some updates
+i will be working on some updates for AYPL/MOA website.